Bonze Adventure

 Bonze Adventure, known in Japan as Jigoku Meguri (地獄めぐり, lit.
-"Hell Tour"), is a platform game released in arcades in 1988.
-It was later ported to the PC Engine by Taito.
+"Hell Tour"), is a platform game developed by Taito and released in arcades in 1988.
+A PC Engine port was published in 1990.

 Plot

 Emma the King has lost his senses, causing him to lose order of his Underworld domain – enabling evil entities to roam freely.
 The player controls Bonze Kackremboh, a Buddhist priest who is son of the Divine Dragon.
 Kackremboh must now go on a journey to find and confront Emma.
 In order to find Emma, Bonze must survive against hordes of yokai, such as snakes, giant eyeballs, ghosts, kitsune, spiders, entities appearing to be hitodama/will-o'-the-wisp, as well as other evils.

 Gameplay

 The priest's weapons are Buddhist prayer beads, called "mala" beads, which can be powered up until they become almost as large as the priest himself.
 In times of difficulty, a deva often provides various power-ups to assist the priest's progress.
 In an unusual twist, the allotted time appears in the manner of melting candles, rather than a traditional timer.
 The game consists of several rounds: Dilapidated Backyard Cemetery, The Dead-or-Alive River, Burning Inferno, Bloody Pond, Glacier Trap, Lose-Your-Way-Maze, and finally Emma's Lair.